nadeemorrie/CurrencyConversionManager/README.md

 XML PHP Extension

-### Laravel Homestead
+### Laravel Homestead - (virtual machine)
-If you want to setup a quick server with all of the above installed you can try this virtual server, Laravel Homestead.
+If you want to setup a quick server with all of the above installed you can try Laravel Homestead.
 Setup instructions, https://laravel.com/docs/5.4/homestead